ShahidHashmi1/dev-quiz/README.md

 ## Credits

-The collaborators on this project included my tutor, Sabrina Hanson, and my TA, Michael Kotte.
+The collaborators on this project included

 The resources for this vary across different platforms.
 I used explored various methods of populating an empty array where the user-selected criteria would fit, but ultimately landed on concatenation as the methodology.
 A few resources for implementing and concatenating arrays were [Javascript Plain English][2], [W3 Schools][3], and [Stack Overflow][5].